Last Updated on

-Hotel Colosseo: This is one of the top hotels located in the city.
+Hotel Colosseo: This is one of the top hotels in Tirana.
 Comes with a great free breakfast and is right in the city centre.

-The Plaza Hotel: This luxury 5-star hotel is not to be missed on your trip to Tirana.
-It’s got everything you would ever need including spa, gym, breakfast and 3 restaurants on site.
+The Plaza Hotel Tirana: This Tirana luxury hotel (5 stars) is not to be missed on your trip to Tirana.
+It’s got everything you would ever need including spa, gym, breakfast and 3 restaurants on-site.

 Where to from Tirana?

-There are five different bus terminals in Tirana – Buses that go south, buses that go north, buses that go North-east, international buses and the bus that goes to and from the airport.
+There are five different bus stations in Tirana – Buses that go south, buses that go north, buses that go North-east, international buses and the bus that goes to and from the airport.